** Update: Eric Bolling was fired in September 2017.

 In June, Bolling revealed that he plans to run for senate someday.
 “When the lights go down on my TV career, the next step is running for Senate,” he said.

-Bolling, who recently signed a long-term contract with Fox News, was fired in September 2017.
+Bolling, who recently signed a long-term contract with Fox News, left the network in September 2017.